BoyBaykiller/IDKEngine/Readme.md

     Box box = mesh.AABB;

     Frustum frustum = GetFrustum(ProjView * mesh.ModelMatrix);
+    bool isMeshInFrustum = FrustumBoxIntersect(frustum, node.Min, node.Max);

-    drawCommandSSBO.DrawCommands[meshIndex].InstanceCount = int(FrustumBoxIntersect(frustum, box));
+    drawCommandSSBO.DrawCommands[meshIndex].InstanceCount = isMeshInFrustum ?
+1 : 0;
 }
 ```
-The implementation of `FrustumExtract` and `FrustumBoxIntersect` can be found [here](https://github.com/BoyBaykiller/IDKEngine/blob/master/IDKEngine/res/shaders/include/Frustum.glsl).

 Each thread grabs a mesh builds a frustum and then compares it against the aabb.
-`drawCommandSSBO` is a shader storage block giving us access to the buffer that holds the draw commands used by `MultiDrawElementsIndirect`.
+`drawCommandSSBO` holds the draw commands used by `MultiDrawElementsIndirect`.
 If the test fails, `InstanceCount` is set to 0 otherwise 1.
-A mesh with `InstanceCount = 0` will not cause any vertex shader invocations later when things are drawn, saving us a lot of computation.
+A mesh with `InstanceCount = 0` will not cause any vertex shader invocations later when things are drawn, saving a lot of computations.